This looks familiar, doesn’t it?

 - Preheat oven to 400 F. Line the baking tray or roasting pan with foil and pour in hazelnuts.
 Roast nuts 7-10 minutes until golden brown.
 Remove tray from oven and transfer nuts to a dish after about a minute or two of cooling.

 - Stir in honey and salt until fully coated and scrape mix back onto lined baking tray.
 Roast another 3 minutes in the oven before removing to let cool completely.
-Transfer hazelnuts to food processor and pulverize until the consistency of large breadcrumbs.
+Transfer hazelnuts to the food processor and pulverize until the consistency of large breadcrumbs.

 - Start making the dumplings by sifting flour and baking powder into a mixing bowl.
 Whisk in the hazelnuts, tarragon, cheese, and salt.
 Slowly pour in water while mixing with a spatula until fully moistened.
 Transfer the dough to a lightly floured surface and knead until firm.
 Pinch off golf ball sized pieces and roll into balls.
 Set aside.